Open the comparison view

 Use experiment metadata as chart labels

 You can configure the x-axis labels for the charts based on experiment metadata.
-Select a metadata key in the charts dropdown to change the x-axis labels.
+Select a metadata key from the Charts dropdown at the top-right of the Comparison view to change the x-axis labels.